Deviantcoin/Wallet-2021/test/functional/README.md

 ### Comptool

-* Testing framework for writing tests that compare the block/tx acceptance behavior of a DEV against 1 or more other FLSsinstances, or against known outcomes, or both.
+* Testing framework for writing tests that compare the block/tx acceptance behavior of a DEV against 1 or more other DEVsinstances, or against known outcomes, or both.

 * Set the ```num_nodes``` variable (defined in ```ComparisonTestFramework```) to start up